robindrost/docs-1/docs/ios-migration-guide-3.md

 ### LiverySDK changes

-It is no longer necessary to hold an instance of `LiverySDK`, `LiverySDK` have static methods for initialization:
+It is no longer necessary to hold an instance of `LiverySDK`, `LiverySDK` now has static methods for initialization:

 ```swift
 LiverySDK.initialize(streamId: streamId) { error in